Psychological vs Psychiatric Evaluation And Treatment

 The American Psychiatric Association defines psychiatry as being "focused on the diagnosis, treatment, and prevention of mental, emotional, and behavioral disorders."
 In other words, psychiatry is a medical science that considers the social and biological context of individuals.

-• Both psychologists and psychiatrists have a doctorate
+• Both fields require a doctorate

 • Both fields involve intensive study and training